mhkhan27/illuminate/README.md

 # illuminate <img src='man/figures/logo.jpg' align="right" height="64.5" />

-illuminate is designed for making the data analysis easy and time consuming.
+illuminate is designed for making the data analysis easy and less time consuming.
 The package is based on tidyr, dplyr, stringr packages.
-The package now have different function including-
+The package now have different functions including-

 <p>